-Demonstration of ALARP Control Considered Control Feasibility (F) and Cost/Sacrifice (CS) Benefit in Impact/Risk Reduction Proportionality Control Adopted provide the Exmouth Game Fishing Club with the following additional information: • daily 24-hour lookahead plan of proposed acquisition and vessel movements.
-Engage with facility operators and commercial diving companies.
-This process will adhere to the following recommended requirements of the IMCA, IOGP and DMAC draft guidelines: • Where diving and seismic activity are scheduled to occur within 60 km, all parties should be made aware of the planned activity.
-As a minimum, this should include clients/operators, diving and seismic contractors. • Where seismic survey/diving SIMOPS are proposed within 30 km, a joint risk assessment should consider ramp-up trials as well as other risk control measures. • If the risk assessment generates a requirement for a ramp-up trial, the starting point for the trial will also need to be determined by the risk assessment. • Should any member of the diving team in the water suddenly experience discomfort, the seismic source should be turned off immediately if a request is made to do so.
+Demonstration of ALARP Control Considered Control Feasibility (F) and Cost/Sacrifice (CS) 14 Benefit in Impact/Risk Reduction 15 Proportionality Control Adopted occur within 60 km, all parties should be made aware of the planned activity.
+As a minimum, this should include clients/operators, diving and seismic contractors. • Where seismic survey/diving SIMOPS are proposed within 30 km, a joint risk assessment should be undertaken.
+The risk assessment should consider ramp-up trials as well as other risk control measures. • If the risk assessment generates a requirement for a ramp-up trial, the starting point for the trial will also need to be determined by the risk assessment. • Should any member of the diving team in the water suddenly experience discomfort, the seismic source should be turned off immediately if a request is made to do so.
+Maintain a separation distance between the Petroleum Activities Program and any identified concurrent seismic survey.
 F: Yes.
-CS: Minimal cost.
-Standard practice.
-Communicating the Petroleum Activities Program to other marine users ensures they are informed and aware, thereby reducing the likelihood of interfering with other marine users.
-Standard activity.
-Business as usual.
-Minimal additional cost/sacrifice.
-Yes C 5.1 Maintain a separation distance between the Petroleum Activities Program and any identified concurrent seismic survey.
-F: Yes.
 CS: Significant cost and schedule impacts due to delays in acquiring seismic data.
-Given the small size of each of the six surveys, there is limited ability for Woodside to implement a separation distance between Implementing a separation distance would result in significant delays to survey acquisition due to the small size of the Acquisition Areas for each survey.
-Such a control would also result in a significant increase in duration of the survey, No additional benefit and significant costs.
-No
+Given the small size of each of the six surveys, there is limited ability for Woodside to implement a separation distance between concurrent seismic activities.
+Any separation distance would cause significant delays to individual surveys and to the overall program.
+Implementing a separation distance would result in significant delays to survey acquisition due to the small size of the Acquisition Areas for each survey.
+Such a control would also result in a significant increase in duration of the survey, resulting in an increased overall temporal noise footprint.
+No additional benefit and significant costs.
+No Professional Judgement - Elii minate No additional controls identified.
+Professional Judgement - Su I Vary the timing of the Petroleum Activities Program in Areas A and C to avoid the migration periods for F: Yes.
+The surveys in Areas A and C will be acquired in the period between late November Surveys will take place outside the humpback whale northbound and southbound migratory Survey timing planned in advance to avoid Yes C 3.4

-Controlled Ref No: X0000GF1401138300 Revision: 0 Native file DRIMS No: 1401138300 Page 205 of 330
+Controlled Ref No: X0000GF1401138300 Revision: 1 Native file DRIMS No: 1401138300 Page 213 of 338